 Lifecycle

-In component-based development, lifecycle is key to understanding component behavior and mastering component timing.
-Each component goes through a series of lifecycle phases from creation, mounting, updating to unmounting.
-To better control these processes, qingkuai provides multiple lifecycle hook functions.
-These hooks allow developers to insert logic at appropriate times for tasks like data initialization, event binding, and cleanup operations, making components more robust and maintainable:
+In component-based development, lifecycle is key to understanding component behavior and choosing the right execution timing.
+Every component goes through a series of lifecycle phases, from creation to mounting, updating, and unmounting.
+To give you better control over these phases, Qingkuai provides several lifecycle hook functions.
+Through these hooks, you can insert logic at the right time for data initialization, event binding, cleanup, and more, making components more robust and easier to maintain:

 import { onAfterMount } from "qingkuai"